UBC-MDS/pyimager/README.md

 ## Our package in python ecosystem:

 There are existing packages to process images.
-For example `skimage`, `PIL` are popular packages that can be used resize, cut images, and apply filters.
+For example `skimage`, `PIL` are popular packages that can be used to resize, cut images and apply filters.

 ## Dependencies:
 - Python 3.6 or greater